HenrikBengtsson/jottr.org-blogdown/content/post/2023-07-02-parallelly_1.36.0.md

 suggest that there is an issue on that machine and we want to exclude it from further processing.

+We could imagine that the **future** package would not only give us information on why things went wrong, but it could theoretically also try to fix the problem automatically.
+For instance, it could automatically re-create the crashed worker using `cloneNode()`, and re-launch the future.
+It is on the roadmap to add such robustness to the future ecosystem later on.
+However, there are several things to consider when doing so.
+For instance, what should happen if it was not a glitch, but that there is one parallel task that keeps crashing the parallel workers over and over?
+Most certainly, we want to only retry a fixed number of times, before giving up, otherwise we might get stuck in a never ending procedure.
+But even so, what if the problematic parallel code brings down the machine where it runs?
+If we have automatic restart of workers and parallel tasks, we might end up bringing down multiple machines before we notice the problem.
+So, although it appears fairly straightforward to handle crashed workers automatically, we need to come up with a robust, well-behaving strategy for doing so before we can implement it.

 I hope you find this useful.
 If you have questions or comments on **parallelly**, or the Futureverse in general, please use the [Futureverse Discussion forum].